nsolanki0/muc1-kmer-diagnostics/analysis/README.md

 The individual analysis scripts contain the commands, parameters, and configuration required for their respective analyses.

 The required input data depend on the experimental setting.
-Simulated data are generated using either [`workflow/README.md`](workflow/README.md) or [`../data_generation/`](../data_generation/), while real sequencing data are used directly where specified by the corresponding analysis.
+Simulated data are generated using either the Snakemake workflow described in [`../workflow/README.md`](../workflow/README.md) or the data-generation components in [`../data_generation/`](../data_generation/), while real sequencing data are used directly where specified by the corresponding analysis.

 For analyses using k-mer representations, k-mer feature tables are generated using [`../feature_generation/`](../feature_generation/).

 The general workflow is:

-1. **Prepare the required sequencing data**, either through the [`../data_generation/`](../data_generation/) workflow or using the appropriate real sequencing data.
+1. **Prepare the required sequencing data**, either using the Snakemake workflow in [`../workflow/README.md`](../workflow/README.md), the individual data-generation components in [`../data_generation/`](../data_generation/), or the appropriate real sequencing data.
 2. **Generate k-mer feature tables** using [`../feature_generation/`](../feature_generation/) where required.
 3. **Run the relevant machine-learning pipeline or targeted/methodological analysis.**
 4. **Run the VNtyper2 baseline** where required for comparison.